This post is about ‘When 20th-century electricity meets 21st-century electricity, i.e., Artificial Intelligence.

 A lot can be done using ML with power generation and consumption, which was my introduction to the solar industry.
 I will not talk much about ML here as I am still exploring the industry and understanding it.
 I will record my ideas here as I come across and build cool things.

-Please get in touch if you have any ideas or want to discuss further.
+Please get in touch if you have any ideas or want to discuss this further.

-For any questions and inquiries, visit us on https://thinkitive.com/services/internet-of-things.html
+For any questions and inquiries, visit us at https://thinkitive.com/services/internet-of-things.html